kitnil/awesome/README.md

 - [chi](https://github.com/go-chi/chi) - lightweight, idiomatic and composable router for building Go HTTP services
 - [quickhook](https://github.com/dirk/quickhook) - Faster Git hook (pre-commit, etc.) runner
 - [dockerfile](https://github.com/asottile/dockerfile) - Parse a dockerfile into a high-level representation using the official go parser
-- [shellhub](https://github.com/shellhub-io/shellhub) - :computer: ShellHub enables teams to easily access any Linux device behind firewall and NAT.
+- [shellhub](https://github.com/shellhub-io/shellhub) - :computer: Get seamless remote access to any Linux device.
+Centralized SSH for the edge and cloud computing
 - [tracesite](https://github.com/kalbhor/tracesite) - Go implementation of the traceroute tool
 - [go-fileserver](https://github.com/prdpx7/go-fileserver) - A simple HTTP Server to share files over WiFi via Qr Code
 - [gitsee](https://github.com/g14a/gitsee) - The backend service for a Github Visualization tool made for fun, but can be used to get an overview of a candidate during a hiring process.